Soong Mei-ling: Death

-Appraisals by international press
+Appraisals by the international press

 The New York Times obituary wrote:

-Life magazine called Madame the "most powerful woman in the world."

-Liberty magazine described her as "the real brains and boss of the Chinese government."

-Clare Boothe Luce compared her to Joan of Arc and Florence Nightingale.

-Ernest Hemingway called her the "empress" of China.
+Life magazine called Madame the "most powerful woman in the world" while Liberty magazine described her as "the real brains and boss of the Chinese government."
+Writer and diplomat Clare Boothe Luce, wife of Time publisher Henry Luce, once compared her to Joan of Arc and Florence Nightingale.
+Author Ernest Hemingway called her the "empress" of China.